1.1 Status of guidance

 1.6 When the assessment duties on Local Authorities will be eased

-The powers for Local Authorities to decide whether or not to do full assessments will be available when section 16 is in force.
-Sections 16 and 17 can be switched on by commencement regulations made by the Scottish Ministers.
-Section 16 can also be switched off by regulations.
+The powers for Local Authorities to decide whether or not to do full assessments was made available from 5th April 2020 when commencement regulations brought section 16 into force.
+Section 16 is being switched off ('suspended') by regulations as highlighted above.

-These powers will only be switched on when they are absolutely necessary to allow local authorities to prioritise and provide urgent care without delay.
-They will also be switched off by regulations when they are no longer needed.
+These powers were only to remain switched on when they were absolutely necessary to allow local authorities to prioritise and provide urgent care without delay.
+They were to be switched off by regulations when they are no longer needed.
 They can be switched on and off for different areas at different times – for example to deal with a very intense localised outbreak.
-The intention is that the powers would only be brought into operation for the shortest time possible and only when absolutely necessary to protect people.
+The intention was that the powers would only be brought into operation for the shortest time possible and only when absolutely necessary to protect people.
+This guidance has been updated to reflect the suspension of the powers in respect of adult social care assessments and adult carers as of 30 November 2020 and now from 30 September to reflect the suspension for children's assessments and young carers.

 The 2020 Act will expire after a set period under section 89.
 This will ensure that the emergency provisions it contains are only available for as long as they are needed to deal with the COVID 19 outbreak.